The right Wallpaper adhesive

 You will use a plastic bucket to mix the wallpaper adhesive

 For exceptional paste consistency, it’s important you use proven mixing techniques.
 For this, you’ll need a mixing stick, wallpaper adhesive, water and a plastic bucket.

 You will use a sponge to clean and remove excess wallpaper glue and paste

 A sponge is necessary when installing wallpaper as well as removing wallpaper.
 You should use a dulcet sponge because it easily removes wallpaper glue.
 The scrubby side is used to soften wallpaper glue and the cellulose side is used to clean the residue.
 When removing old wallpaper mix wetting agent with water and wet sponge.
 Using the scrubby side move in a circular motion to loosen the paste.
 Flip the sponge over and wipe the paste from the wall.
 Always rinse the sponge and change the water frequently.

 Step 1: Prep the Room

-The first thing you do is to go to your circuit breaker and turn off the electricity to the room.
-Also don’t forget to use a painter’s tape to cover electrical outlets and baseboards.
+The first thing you do is to go to your circuit breaker and turn off the electricity in the room.
+Also don’t forget to use painter’s tape to cover electrical outlets and baseboards.
 You may move furniture out of the room or cover it with tarps to protect it from soiling.

 Step 2: Make a Cleaning Solution

-Mix well a table spoon of liquid dish soap and a table spoon of baking powder in a bucket of hot water.
+Mix well a tablespoon of liquid dish soap and a tablespoon of baking powder in a bucket of hot water.